The NHAC New Hampshire Asscoiation of Counties has awarded three

 Employees from Strafford County "Employee of the Year"

 WELCOME TO STRAFFORD COUNTY, NH!

-It is with great pleasure we welcome you to the new Strafford County website.
+Welcome you to the Strafford County website.
 Whether you are a current, past, or prospective resident, we hope you enjoy your visit to our virtual home.

 Strafford County Commissioners